 - Acquiring New Customers.
 We believe there is a substantial opportunity to continue to grow our customer base.
 We benefit from word-of-mouth awareness and frictionless experimentation by the developer community through our Community Server and MongoDB Atlas free tier offerings.
 As a result, our self-serve and direct sales prospects are often familiar with our platform and may have already built applications using our technology.
 While we sell to organizations of all sizes across a broad range of industries, our key sales focus is on enterprises that invest more heavily in software application development and deployment.
 These organizations have a greater need for databases and, in the largest enterprises, can have tens of thousands of applications and associated databases.
 We plan to continue to invest in our direct sales force to grow our larger enterprise subscription base, both domestically and internationally. - Expanding Sales Within Our Customer Base.
 We seek to grow our sales with our customers in several ways.
 As an application grows and requires additional capacity, our customers increase their spending on our platform.
 In addition, our customers may expand their subscriptions to our platform as they migrate additional existing applications or build new applications, either within the same department or in other lines of business or geographies.
 Also, as customers modernize their IT infrastructure and move to the cloud, they may migrate applications from legacy databases.
 Even within our largest customers, we believe we typically represent a small percentage of their overall spend on databases, reflecting our small market penetration.
 Our goal is to increase the number of customers that standardize on our database platform within their organization, which can include offering centralized internal support for developers within the organization or the deployment of an internal MongoDB-as-aservice offering.
 Our net ARR expansion rate, which has consistently been over 120%, demonstrates our ability to expand within existing customers.
 See Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations of this Form 10-K for a description of ARR and a discussion of our net ARR expansion rate. - Driving Usage of MongoDB Atlas.
 MongoDB Atlas, our hosted multi-cloud offering, is an important part of our run-anywhere strategy.
 With MongoDB Atlas, customers can enjoy the benefits of consuming MongoDB as a service in the public cloud, enabling customers to remove themselves from the complexity of managing the database and related underlying infrastructure.
 We initially launched MongoDB Atlas in 2016 and generated revenue by migrating existing users of our Community Server.
-We offer tools to easily migrate existing users of our Community Server offering to MongoDB Atlas.
-During 2018, we expanded the functionality available in MongoDB Atlas beyond that of our Community Server offering, including adding advanced security features, enterprise-standard authentication and database auditing to MongoDB Atlas to allow MongoDB Atlas to support mission-critical enterprise workloads.
-We continued to enhance the functionality of MongoDB Atlas during 2019 and in 2020, we introduced a number of additional features and products to drive accelerated MongoDB Atlas adoption and consumption.
+We offer tools to easily migrate existing users of our Community Server offer tools to easily migrate existing users of our Community Server offer tools to easily migrate existing users of our Community Server offering, including adding advanced security features, enterprise-standard authentication and database auditing to MongoDB Atlas to allow MongoDB Atlas to support mission-critical enterprise workloads.
+We continued to enhance the functionality of MongoDB Atlas adoption and consumption.
 In addition, we also announced the general availability of multi-cloud clusters on MongoDB Atlas, which allows customers to run their applications across multiple public clouds simultaneously.
 MongoDB Atlas is available on all three major cloud providers (Amazon Web Services ("AWS"), Google Cloud Platform ("GCP") and Microsoft Azure) in North America, Europe and Asia Pacific.
 We offer a free tier on AWS, GCP and Microsoft Azure, which provides limited processing power and storage, in order to drive trial and adoption of MongoDB Atlas among developers.